How To Choose The Best University in Canada

-Universities & colleges are ranked all around the world in two different ways.
-Firstly, the institutions are rated on their overall performance- the research outcome, research excellence, facilities available etc. Secondly, institutions are also ranked on the subjects they are known to excel at.
-Some colleges might be known for their brilliance in STEM Education, while some might be globally acclaimed for the domain of philosophy.
+Universities are ranked all around the world in two different ways.
+Firstly, institutions are rated on their overall performance – the research outcome, research excellence, facilities available etc. Institutions are also ranked on the subjects they are known to excel in.
+Some colleges might be known for their brilliance in STEM Education, while some might be globally acclaimed for their work in the domain of philosophy.
 It depends on which ranking you want to consider.
-You can check the world ranking systems to make better conclusions.
+To find the best university in Canada for your master’s degree, you can check the world ranking systems.

 2. Types of Higher Education Institutions in Canada